cmake-basis/BASIS/doc/install.rst

     make

 In order to build the documentation, the :option:`-DBUILD_DOCUMENTATION` option has to be set to ``ON``.
-Detailed information on CMake Options can be found at :doc:`howto/buildoptions`.
 If not set before, this option can be enabled using the command:

 .. code-block:: bash